Kingston, New Jersey: History

 Jediah Higgins purchased 1000 acre from the Native Americans in the early 18th century and the town of Kingston was established.
 Kingston's location on the Lenape Assunpink Trail where it crossed the Millstone River and later becoming part of the King's Highway was the prime factor in its early prominence.
 Kingston was by far the most active and important village, being situated on both the heavily traveled King's Road and Millstone River, combining commercial activities of both mills and taverns.

 Geography

-According to the United States Census Bureau, the CDP had a total area of 2.326 square miles (6.025 km2), of which, 2.238 square miles (5.796 km2) of it was land and 0.088 square miles (0.229 km2) of it (3.80%) was water.
+Kingston is in southwestern Middlesex County, in the western end of South Brunswick Township, and in southern Somerset County, occupying the southern tip of Franklin Township.
+It is bordered to the east by Heathcote in Middlesex County and to the north by East Rocky Hill in Somerset County.
+It is bordered to the west by the Millstone River, which forms the Mercer County line.
+The borough of Princeton borders Kingston across the Millstone River.

+New Jersey Route 27 is Kingston's Main Street; Route 27 leads southwest 3.5 mi to its terminus in the center of Princeton, and northeast 12 mi to New Brunswick, the Middlesex county seat.

+According to the U.S. Census Bureau, the Kingston CDP has an area of 1.94 mi2, of which 1.87 mi2 are land and 0.07 mi2, or 3.55%, are water.
+The Millstone River, which runs along the western edge of Kingston, is a north-flowing tributary of the Raritan River and thus part of the watershed of Lower New York Bay.